Best Light Roast Coffee Brands in 2020

 Made of wet-processed Colombian coffee beans, it shines with flavors of berries and sweet vanilla and features hints of marshmallow, graham cracker, and green grape.
 The result is a bright and exciting coffee experience that perks you up even without the caffeine.

-The Colombia Luminosa was Peet’s first light roast signature blend, devised after years of research and testing.
-The result is a carefully crafted combination that perfectly highlights the best features of a light roast: its bright acidity, smooth flavors, and mild body.
+The Colombia Luminosa Breakfast Blend was Peet’s first signature light roast blend, devised after years of research and testing.
+Roasted in small batches, the result is a carefully crafted combination that perfectly highlights the best features of light roasted beans: its bright acidity, smooth flavors, and mild body.

 Luminosa means “shining” or “bright” in Colombia, and that is undoubtedly the defining feature of this peppy blend.